-The type of neurological exam will depend on a person's age.
-The neurologist may ask questions and conduct simple tests to judge muscle condition, movement, well-being and function of sensory abilities.
+The type of neurological exam depends on a person's age.
+A health care professional might ask questions and conduct simple tests to judge muscle condition, movement, well-being and function of sensory abilities.

 - Ultrasound.
-Ultrasound imaging, which uses high-frequency sound waves to produce images, is often used for an initial assessment for infants because it's a relatively simple, low-risk procedure.
-The ultrasound device is placed over the soft spot (fontanel) on the top of a baby's head.
-Ultrasound may also detect hydrocephalus prior to birth when the procedure is used during routine prenatal examinations.
+This test is often the first test for infants because it's a simple, low-risk procedure.
+The ultrasound device is placed over the soft spot on the top of the baby's head.
+Ultrasound also might find hydrocephalus before birth during routine prenatal exams.

-- Magnetic resonance imaging (MRI) uses radio waves and a magnetic field to produce detailed 3-D or cross-sectional images of the brain.
+MRI.
+This test uses radio waves and a magnetic field to produce detailed images of the brain.
 This test is painless, but it is noisy and requires lying still.
-Some MRI scans can take up to an hour and require mild sedation for children.
-However, some hospitals may use a quick version of MRI that takes about five minutes and doesn't require sedation.

-One of two surgical treatments may be used to treat hydrocephalus.
+One of two surgical treatments can be used to treat hydrocephalus.

-People who have hydrocephalus usually need a shunt system for the rest of their lives, and regular monitoring is required.
+People who have hydrocephalus usually need a shunt system for the rest of their lives.
+They require regular monitoring.

 Endoscopic third ventriculostomy